pydantic/pydantic/docs/usage/exporting_models.md

 In the case where multiple strategies are used, `exclude`/`include` fields are merged according to the following rules:

-* First, model config level settings (via `"fields"` entry) are merged per field with the field constructor settings (i.e. `Field(..., exclude=...)`), with the field constructor taking priority.
+* First, model config level settings (via `"fields"` entry) are merged per field with the field constructor settings (i.e. `Field(..., exclude=True)`), with the field constructor taking priority.
-* The resulting settings are merged per class with the excplicit settings on `dict`, `json`, `copy` calls with the exclicit settings taking priority.
+* The resulting settings are merged per class with the explicit settings on `dict`, `json`, `copy` calls with the explicit settings taking priority.

 Note that while merging settings, `exclude` entries are merged by computing the "union" of keys, while `include` entries are merged by computing the "intersection" of keys.

-The resulting merged exlude settings:
+The resulting merged exclude settings:

 ```py
 {!.tmp_examples/exporting_models_exclude4.py!}